-The first step in the process is to develop the set of assumptions that will be used for the subsequent analyses.
-These assumptions are vetted with stakeholders at Transmission Expansion Advisory Committee and Subregional RTEP Committees meetings.
-A series of power-flow base cases are then developed based on the assumptions.
+-A series of power-flow base cases are then developed based on the assumptions.
 The yearly series of cases include the latest information and assumptions available related to load, resources and transmission topology.
-A new 5-year base case is developed for near-term baseline reliability analysis.
+FiveA new 5-year-out base cases arecase is developed for near-term baseline reliability analysis.
 Base cases for retool analyses of years closer than 5-years are developed as required.
+Retool analysis is used to review previously established assumptions, later in the planning cycle, as those assumptions may have changed.

-In addition to these near-term base cases additional power-flow base cases are developed for long-term planning.
+In addition to thethese near-term base cases, additional power_flow base cases are developed for long-term planning.
 These long-term cases are used to evaluate the need for more significant projects requiring a longer time to develop.
 These longer lead time projects generally provide a more regional benefit.
-The long-term base case developed at the start of each 24-month planning cycle is based on the system conditions that are expected to exist in year eight.
-As noted in Exhibit 1, this 8-year out base case is updated and retooled at the start of the second year of the 24-month planning cycle (i.e. at that point a 7-year out base case), with additional criteria analysis being run to validate the findings from the analysis that was conducted during the first year of the 24-month planning cycle.
+The long-term planning base cases developed at the start of each 3624-month planning cycle areis based on the system conditions that are expected to exist in yearsyear eight and 15.
+As noted in Exhibit 1 below, the, this 8-year out base cases arecase is updated and retooled at the start of each 18the second year of the 24-month planning cycle (i.e. at that point a 7-year out base case), with additional criteria analysis being run to (i) validate the findings from the prior year's year 8 analysis and (ii) identify any new transmission enhancements or expansions that may need to be addressed using the updated assumptions that was conducted during the first year of the 24-month planning cycle.